AnirudhVasudev47/Portfolio/DEPLOYMENT.md

 1. Check the build logs in Vercel for specific error messages
 2. Common issues include:
-   - TypeScript errors that need to be fixed in your code
+   - TypeScript errors in your code
    - Missing dependencies in package.json
-   - Unsupported Node.js versions (adjust in Vercel settings if needed)
+   - Conflicts with Node.js versions (try specifying Node.js 18.x in Vercel settings)

 ### API Routes Not Working

 If your API endpoints return errors:

-1. Check that your vercel.json file correctly routes API requests to your server
+1. Check Function logs in Vercel dashboard
-2. Verify server logs in the Functions tab of Vercel dashboard
+2. Verify your database connection is working in the serverless environment
-3. Test your database connection within a serverless function
+3. Test API endpoints individually using tools like Postman or curl

 ## Support and Resources